 This is Carson-Newman's chapter of the national organization.
 As a freshman, you are automatically an official member of SAND, but it is up to you to be active by attending regular meetings and serving in a leadership capacity for the organization.
 This organization is led and planned by its members, the students.
 Faculty are only advisors to guide the group and assist when needed.
 This student chapter will have two to three regular meetings each semester; however, serving on the board may require additional meeting times.
 The mission and goals of the organization are to provide professional networking and development activities for student members and opportunities for all enrolled foods and nutrition students to share their knowledge and passion for good nutrition with each other, the campus, and surrounding communities.
-Every April, the SAND members will elect the following positions for the Board for the next academic year:
+Every April, the SAND members will elect the positions for the Board for the next academic year (all may not be filled each year):

+President

-President President-Elect (2-year position) Treasurer (over fund-raising, T-shirt committee) Secretary (minutes, email communication, and historian) Legislative Chair (C-NAFCS and Organizational Congress Representative) Public Relations Chair (social media and information bulletin board)
+President-Elect (2-year position)

+Treasurer (over fund-raising, T-shirt committee)

+Secretary (minutes, email communication, and historian)

+Legislative Chair (AAFCS Student Unit and Organizational Congress Representative)

+Public Relations Chair (social media and information bulletin board)